 If you need accessibility, an App just to text, WhatsApp should be your choice.
 With over 1 billion users every day, so it’s likely most of your friends are already using it.

-All your contacts have iPhone?
+Do all your contacts have iPhones?
 There is no need to look any further, iMessage, the best messaging app for the iPhone, is the right choice for you.
 You’re looking for features, more doing?
 Viber, LINE, WeChat, Facebook Messenger should be under your consideration.

 If you’re concerned about your privacy, Signal and Telegram are the best encrypted messaging apps.
-Signal even has their code accessible for independent review, so anyone can verify how strong is its encryption.
+Signal even has its code accessible for independent review, so anyone can verify how strong is its encryption.

 If you found value in this article, please recommend and/or share it, so your friends can enjoy it, too.